 STATE GUARD ENLISTMENT NETWORK

-WHAT IT TAKES TO BE A GUARD MEMBER
+WHAT IT TAKES TO BE A SOLDIER IN THE STATE GUARD?

 Good character